aleclindz/ChaseRespondAppsScript/README.md

 A simple Apps Script / gmail organization methodology

 # Why I Made This:
-As the founding COO of a startup that very quickly raised money and began running fast, my email inbox became overwhelming.
+As a co-founder at a startup that very quickly raised money and began running fast, my email inbox, predictably, became overwhelming to manage.

-When you're building an early stage company, and *especially* when you are leading any kind of business development, partnership, or sales efforts, I found that two categories of email generally create anxiety:
+When you're in a high-stress role, and *especially* when you are involved with any kind of business development, partnership, or sales efforts, I found that two categories of email generally create anxiety:

-1) Threads to which you need to respond, but haven't yet, either because A) you don't have the required information to respond or B) haven't yet made time;
+1) Threads to which you need to respond, but haven't yet, because either A) you don't have the required information to respond or B) you haven't yet made time;

 2) Emails which you send, the respondents of which you need to 'chase' for a response.

 I understood that having visibility into both of these categories would be critical as the company grew.
-I needed some easy way to keep track of the threads that I needed to keep driving (outbound to sales prospects, time-sensitive partnerships, slow vendors) as well as those messages, mostly internal, (but also early customer support, legal / finance / HR topics that are less urgent) that required my response.
+I needed some easy way to keep track of the threads that I needed to keep driving (outbound to sales prospects, time-sensitive partnerships, slow vendors) as well as those messages, mostly internal, (but also early customer support, legal / finance / HR topics that are less urgent) that required my response but weren't deserving of immediate attention.

 I wrote this script to take advantage of Gmail's 'star' button and use it as a one-click way to mark an email (or thread) as important.
-Critically, on the Gmail app, you can only 'star' threads, though in the Gmail API and on Gmail web individual messages are shown as starred.
+Critically, on the Gmail app, you can only 'star' threads, though on Gmail web individual messages are shown as starred.

 If the last message in a starred thread was sent by the user, then the label 'Chase' is applied.
 If the last message in a starred thread was sent by someone other than the user, then the label 'Respond' is applied.
 If somebody replies to a 'Chase' thread, then the label is changed from 'Chase' to 'Respond'; if the user replies to a 'Respond' thread, vice versa.